-Jonathan Miller (chair) is a freelance print and radio journalist and executive director of Homelands Productions, a nonprofit journalism collective specializing in radio features and documentaries.
-From 2106 to 2018 he served as associate director of Cornell University’s Mario Einaudi Center for International Studies.
+Jonathan Miller is a freelance print and radio journalist and executive director of Homelands Productions, a nonprofit journalism collective specializing in public radio features and documentaries.
+He is also founder and co-director of Story House Ithaca, a new organization that brings people together to share, enjoy, and create stories of all kinds.
+From 2016 to 2018 he served as associate director of Cornell University’s Mario Einaudi Center for International Studies.
 As a journalist he has worked in more than 20 countries in Asia, the Americas, Africa, Europe, and the Pacific.
 His features, news reports, and commentaries have been broadcast on NPR, Marketplace, PRI’s The World, BBC, CBC, PBS NewsHour, and other radio and television outlets.
 He has also written for The New Yorker, Condé Nast Traveler, Parents, Christian Science Monitor, and many other publications.
 He has won several awards for his writing and radio projects.
 He has a degree in English Literature from Swarthmore College.

 Catherine Porter (treasurer), 2009 President of the Modern Language Association, received her doctorate in French literature from Yale University in 1972.
 She is Visiting Professor at the Society for the Humanities, Cornell University, and Professor of French Emerita at the State University of New York, College at Cortland.
 A freelance translator in the humanities and the social sciences, she has published a number of essays and some four dozen books in translation from the French, including most recently Elisabeth Roudinesco, Freud in His Time and Ours, and Bruno Latour, Facing Gaia and Down to Earth; forthcoming titles include Luc Boltanski and Arnaud Esquerre, Enrichment, and Claire Zalc, Denaturalized.
 She served previously on the ICOA board from 2001 to 2007.